 Connecting to the Internet

-the difference between the Internet and the Web?
-Well, the 'Internet' is made up of all the web servers (special computers), routers, cables etc. that 'host' web sites, 'route' messages and data from one to another (so, from your computer or device to a web server and back again, or from one web server to another) and enable you to visit web sites and access email.
+So, the Internet.
+Exactly what is the Internet?
+I'm sure you think you know, but can you say exactly what it is?
+And, exactly what is the difference between the Internet and the Web?
+Well, the 'Internet' is made up of all the 'physical' parts of the 'internet/web'; the web servers (special computers that 'host' web sites), routers, cables etc. that 'route' (direct and send) web pages, messages and other data from one to another and to you (so, from your computer or device to a web server and back again, or from one web server/page to another) and so enables you to visit web sites and access email.

 - Duck Duck Go